gooddadmike/ifcalendar-js/README.md

 Add `?kiosk=true` to either URL to hide the navigation bar for a cleaner display experience:
 ```
 https://gooddadmike.github.io/ifcalendar-js/desk-clock.html?kiosk=true
 https://gooddadmike.github.io/ifcalendar-js/calendars.html?kiosk=true
 ```

-On iOS, tap the share button in Safari and choose **Add to Home Screen** to pin it as a full-screen app icon.
-Combined with kiosk mode it makes a clean desk clock or calendar reference with no browser chrome.
+Pin it as a full-screen app with no browser chrome:

+- **iOS / iPadOS** — Safari share button → Add to Home Screen
+- **Android** — Chrome three-dot menu → Add to Home Screen
+- **macOS** — Safari → File → Add to Dock (Sonoma and later)
+- **Windows** — Edge → Apps → Install this site as an app

 ---

 ## How the Math Works 🧮

+Every date in a year has a position from 1 to 365 called the day of year.
-To get the day of year for any Gregorian date, add up the days in each month before it then add the day of the month.
-March 22nd for example: January has 31 days, February has 28 days in a normal year, so 31 + 28 + 22 = day 81.

-Now divide by 28.
-Each IFC month is exactly 28 days so this tells you which month you are in.
-Day 81 divided by 28 is 2 remainder 25 — IFC month 3 (March), day 25.
-That is how March 22nd Gregorian becomes IFC March 25th.
-A 1 day adjustment has to be made after Leap Day.
+To find it, add the days in each month before the target date then add the day itself — March 22nd is 31 + 28 + 22 = day 81.
+Divide by 28 and the quotient gives the IFC month, the remainder gives the day — 81 divided by 28 is month 3 day 25, so March 22nd Gregorian is IFC March 25th.
+A 1 day adjustment is made for any date after Leap Day in a leap year.

 ---